askeladdenco/eslint-config-askeladden/README.md

 ## Publishing new versions

 Commits are linted with with [commitizen](https://www.npmjs.com/package/commitizen) and automatically published to npm on push to master, using [semantic release](https://www.npmjs.com/package/semantic-release).

+They are automatically published to NPM on push to master branch via Wercker CI.